eclipse/mosaic.website/content/docs/simulators/_index.md

 Each of the simulators must implement an interface, the so-called `Ambassador`.
 The ambassador communicates with the actual simulator, which is represented by the `Federate`.
-For some cases, if the simulator is directly coupled with the RTI (e.g. Application, or Cell2), the ambassador also represents the federate.
+For some cases, if the simulator is directly coupled with the RTI (e.g. Application, or cell), the ambassador also represents the federate.
 This architecture allows a simple coupling of own simulators.

 ```mermaid